REQUEST FOR PROPOSAL (RFP)

 United Way’s strategic goal is for each person in Tippecanoe County to live a successful life.
 We recognize that the path to success looks different for each person.
 We focus our efforts on the Cradle to Career Commitment and Basic Foundational Needs to guide members of the community from being born health, sustaining a career and through life after a career.

 The objective of establishing a Request for Proposal is to find and provide support for identified gaps in our community.
 Any program that addresses the Cradle to Career commitment or Basic Foundational Needs is open to apply.
-An emphasis will be made on programs addressing mental health, substance use disorder and/or youth engagement.
+An emphasis will be made on programs addressing mental health, substance use disorder, youth/older youth engagement and affordable housing.

 Mental Health- United Way is looking for new or expanding services that will connect people to services, aid in identifying those that are in need of services, or provide treatment.

 Substance Abuse- United Way is looking for new or expanding services that will provide prevention services, expand treatment, or aid in the long-term recovery of those suffering from substance abuse.

 Youth/Older Youth Engagement- United Way is looking for new or expanding services that will help identify at risk youth or that serves at risk youth by aiding in a successful transition from middle school to high school by addressing absenteeism, school behavior reports and increasing reading and math levels.
 United Way is also looking for new or expanding services that will assist in the identification of at risk older youth or that serves at risk older youth in preparation of soft skills, career aspirations, and academic requirements needed for success.